syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 documentation: UG
 ---

-# Working with DataForm
+# Working with the data form

-## Auto-generating DataFormItems for Data field
+## Auto-generating DataFormItems for the data field

-By default, [DataFormItems](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItemManager~DataFormItems.html) will be generated based on type of property.
-For example, [DataFormNumericItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormNumericItem.html) will be created for `int` type property.
+By default, the [DataFormItems](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItemManager~DataFormItems.html) will be generated based on the property type.
+For example, the [DataFormNumericItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormNumericItem.html) will be created for the `int` type property.

-[DataFormItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItem.html) generation depends on the type and attribute defined for the property.
-The following table lists the several types of `DataFormItem` and its constraints for auto generation.
+The [DataFormItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItem.html) generation depends on the type and attribute defined for the property.
+The following table lists the several types of `DataFormItem` and its constraints for auto generation:

 <table>
 <tr>